 5. Turn on the outdoor spigots

-Before winter hit, hopefully you turned off the outside spigots to prevent your pipes from freezing.
+Before winter hit, hopefully, you turned off the outside spigots to prevent your pipes from freezing.
 Well, now that it’s warming up again, you can safely turn the spigots back on.
 Oh, and don’t forget to drag out the hoses, sprinklers, and watering cans.
 This will get you ready to water your landscaping once things begin to grow.

-6. Give your lawnmower a tune up
+6. Give your lawnmower a tune-up

 7. Prune your trees and shrubs

 The best time to prune your trees and shrubs is before they bust into bloom.
 Without leaves getting in the way, you’ll be able to see dead branches, and they’ll be easier to reach and remove.
-It’s also a good spring task because it will prepare the plant for optimal growth, as it won’t expend energy to dead areas and neglect new growth.
+It’s also a good spring task because it will prepare the plant for optimal growth, as it won’t expend energy on dead areas and neglect new growth.

 Freshen up your yard with these seven tips, and you’ll have your landscape looking spiffy in no time at all!
 Do you have other handy landscape maintenance tips?
 Share them in the comments!